bxparks/rpn83p/docs/USER_GUIDE.md

 **Special Case for Solitary 2ND i**

-Since `2ND i` is used as a *delimiter* in the RPN83P app, not as a multiplicative constant, entering the pure imaginary number `i` (i.e. `0+1i`) should be officially done by entering `2ND i 1`.
-That's because an empty string is normally interpreted as a `0`, so a solitary `2ND i` with an empty string following it would be parsed as `0+0i`.
-However, it seemed convenient to make a special case for a solitary `2ND i`.
-The input parser recognizes a solitary `2ND i` and parses it as `0 i 1` instead so that it becomes the mathematical expression `0+1i`.
+A solitary `2ND i` should be interpreted as `0 i 0` (0+0i) if the parsing rules were strictly followed, because an empty string should be interpreted as a `0`.
+However it seemed convenient to make a exception for a solitary `2ND i` and parse that as `0 i 1` instead, which becomes the pure imaginary number `i=0+1i`.
 Here are screenshots after a solitary `2ND i` and an `ENTER`:

 ![RPN83P Complex Solitary i 1](images/rpn83p-complex-solitary-i-1.png)
 ![RPN83P Complex Solitary i 2](images/rpn83p-complex-solitary-i-2.png)